ansys/pyensight/doc/source/calc_functions.rst

 ``Defect_BulkVolume(2D or 3D parts)``

-Returns a per element scalar which is the sum of the volume of all the cells comprising the defect, and then each cell with the defect is assigned this value.
+Returns a per element scalar that is the sum of the volume of all the cells comprising the defect.
+Each cell with the defect is then assigned this value.

-See :ref:`Defect Functions <Defect_Functions>` for further input specifications.
+For input specifications, see :ref:`Defect Functions <Defect_Functions>`.

 .. _Defect_Count: